-BAR considers that all consumers who are using their members services are situationally vulnerable as moving house is such an emotional time.
-Members collate and acknowledge Consumer Vulnerability during the initial telephone conversation and or during the property survey (in person or video surveys) and BAR cover this in their Selling Skills Course.
+BAR considers that all consumers who are using their Members services are situationally vulnerable as moving house is such an emotional time.
+Members monitor and acknowledge consumer's vulnerability during the initial telephone conversation and or during the property survey (in person or video surveys) and BAR cover this in their Selling Skills Course.
+The compliance team and Ian Studd (the Director General) have reviewed and discussed the CTSI Consumer Vulnerability Guidance, which has fed into the Selling Skills course.